The “goldfish plant” or Columnea and its many hybrids are an attractive hanging houseplant.

 The plant is named after Fabio Colonna, a 16th-century botanist, explorer, and author of books on plant life.

-These tropical plants are epiphytes, from the Gesneriaceae family along with African violets and Episcia. with more than one hundred natural species.
+These tropical plants are epiphytes, from the Gesneriaceae family along with African violets and Episcia plants, with more than 100 natural Columnea species.

-Because these attractive plants need a consistently mild environment, they make excellent houseplants.
+Because attractive goldfish plants need a consistently mild environment, they make excellent houseplants.